 Our board of directors maintains a variable dividend policy with the objective of distributing four quarterly distributions in an amount not less than 90-100% of our taxable quarterly income or potential annual income for a particular year.
 In addition, at the end of the year, we may also pay an additional special dividend, or fifth dividend, such that we may distribute approximately all of our annual taxable income in the year it was earned, while maintaining the option to spill over our excess taxable income to a following year.
-Each year, a statement on Form 1099-DIV identifying the source of the distribution is mailed to the Company's shareholders.
-For the year ended December 31, 2016, approximately \$1.25 per share,

-\$0.02 per share, and \$0.09 per share of the Company's distributions represented ordinary income, long-term capital gain, and a return of capital to its shareholders, respectively.
+Each year, a statement on Form 1099-DIV identifying the source of the distribution is mailed to the Company's stockholders.
+For the year ended December 31, 2017, approximately \$1.14 per share, \$0.22 per share, and \$0 per share of the Company's distributions represented ordinary income, long-term capital gain, and a return of capital to its stockholders, respectively.
+In addition, on February 12, 2018, our Board declared a special distribution of \$0.37 per share payable on March 29, 2018 to stockholders of record as of March 22, 2018, which represents undistributed net long-term capital gains as of December 31, 2017.